Testing product states, quantum Merlin-Arthur games and tensor optimisation: Overview of the proof of correctness

 The proof itself is split into two parts, beginning with the case where $\epsilon$ is low.
-The difficult part is the upper bound on $\Ptest(\proj{\psi})$.
 We write $\ket{\psi} = \sqrt{1-\eps} \ket{0^n} + \sqrt{\eps} \ket{\phi}$ without loss of generality, for some product state $\ket{0^n}$ and arbitrary state $\ket{\phi}$.
 This allows an explicit expression for $\tr \psi_S^2$ in terms of $\epsilon$ and $\ket{\phi}$ to be obtained.
-Each term of this expression is then carefully upper bounded to give an upper bound in terms of a sum of the amplitudes of $\ket{\phi}$, with weights that decrease exponentially with the Hamming weight of basis states.
-In order to obtain a non-trivial bound from this expression, the final stage of this part of the proof is to use the fact that $\ket{0^n}$ is the closest product state to $\ket{\psi}$ to argue that $\ket{\phi}$ cannot have any amplitude on basis states of Hamming weight 1.
+While the marginals of $\ket\phi$ can be complicated (and worse, we need to consider products of expressions of the form $\tr_{\bar S}\ket 0 \bra\phi$), we can simplify things by only considering the reductions in $\tr\psi_S^2$ that occur when $\ket 0$ is combined with a state orthogonal to $\ket 0$.
+Thus, we do not need a detailed picture of $\ket\phi$, but instead will merely split it into a superposition of strings with different Hamming weight (i.e. number of positions orthogonal to $\ket 0$).
+Intuitively, the contribution to $\bbE_{S\subseteq [n]} \tr\psi_S^2$ of a piece of $\ket \phi$ with Hamming weight $k$ should be exponentially small in $k$, since each position that differs from 0 leads to a constant reduction in weight when we project onto the symmetric subspace.
+In order to obtain a non-trivial bound from this expression, the final stage of this part of the proof is to use the fact that $\ket{0^n}$ is the closest product state to $\ket{\psi}$ to argue that $\ket{\phi}$ cannot have any amplitude on basis states of Hamming weight 0 or 1.
+Ruling out basis states of Hamming weight 0 (i.e. $\ket{0^n}$) is obvious, since otherwise $\eps$ would be smaller.
+Less obvious is that $\ket\phi$ cannot have any amplitude on Hamming weight-1 states, but this too is contradicted by the fact that $\ket{0^n}$ has overlap with $\ket\phi$ that is a local maximum among product states, and nonzero amplitude on weight-1 states would mean an infinitesimal local rotation could reduce $\eps$.
+As a result, we obtain a bound that is applicable when $\eps$ is small.